arishma108/Lorem-Ipsum-Generator/README.md

 ### Programming Language: Python

 #### Description:
-This function generates random "Lorem Ipsum" text, a placeholder text commonly used in the design industry to demonstrate the visual effects of different typefaces and layouts.
+###### This function generates random "Lorem Ipsum" text, a placeholder text commonly used in the design industry to demonstrate the visual effects of different typefaces and layouts.
+This is a simple OpenFaaS function written in Python that generates random strings.
+It demonstrates how to use the OpenFaaS CLI to build, push, and deploy a function, as well as how to pass input and output data to and from the function.

 #### Functionality: